hashcode-in/pmexercise_unblur/README.md

 # PM Unblur Chrome Extension

 A Chrome extension that improves readability by removing blur/paywall elements and making content properly scrollable.
+Works on sites like: https://www[dot]productmanagementexercises[dot]com/ [To be used only for educational purpose]

 ## Features